-The Public Safety Department at Holy Family is maintained by Dole Security Services, and reports to the Office of the Vice President for Finance and Administration.
-The department's management team consists of an Asst.
-V.P. for Public Safety, a Director of Public Safety, and three Supervisors.
+The Public Safety Department at Holy Family is maintained by Doyle Security Services, and reports to the Office of the Vice President for Finance and Administration.
+The department's management team consists of a Director of Public Safety, Operations Manager and three Supervisors.
 Public Safety headquarters is located in the Campus Center at the Northeast campus (See building 1).